sanjsingh07/Domi-chain/docs/src/developing/programming-model/transactions.md

 that are not executable.

-Unlike on-chain programs, [Native Programs](developing/runtime-facilities/programs.md) are handled differently in that they are built directly into the Solana runtime.
+Unlike on-chain programs, [Native Programs](developing/runtime-facilities/programs.md) are handled differently in that they are built directly into the Analog runtime.

 ### Accounts